Let's See What This Guy Has Done...

 Detailed information

-Enter the Umami database to search for the ID to verify, but unfortunately, Umami doesn't record IPs?
-Not a big deal, let's just download the Umami request logs.
-Coincidentally, the starting record time is July 30th, heaven is on my side.
+Enter the Umami database to search the ID for verification, but unfortunately, Umami doesn't record IPs?
+No big deal, let's just download the Umami request logs.
+Coincidentally, the starting record time is July 30th, heaven-sent.

 Starting record

-We'll use the IP search tactic again.
-Sure enough, we found it, the time matches, confirmation successful.
+We still use the IP search tactic, and sure enough, we found it.
+The time matches, confirmation successful.

 AI Log Analysis